BChelvi/Apiculture/README.md

 ## How to use
 Run the following command to launch the Django server :
+- `delete previous migrations present on the GitHubRepository`!!!
 - `python manage.py migrate`
 - `python manage.py createsuperuser`
 - `python manage.py runserver`
 - `watch the navigator`
+- `connect as a superuser in the admin pannel`

 ## Project Status